danelahman/lograc-2022/README.md

 # Getting the course materials

-To get your copy of these course materials to work on the exercises, you should first [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repository under your GitHub account and then [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
+To get your copy of these course materials to start working on the exercises, you should first [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repository under your GitHub account and then [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)